PopicLab/cue/README.md

 * Install all the required packages in the virtual environment (this should take a few minutes):
 ```$> pip --no-cache-dir install -r install/requirements.txt```
-Packages can also be installed individually using the recommended versions
+Packages can also be installed individually using the versions
 provided in the ```install/requirements.txt``` file; for example:
 ```$> pip install numpy==1.18.5```